30 Best Cooking Tips, According to Experts

 "Ingredients like tuna, chicken, and legumes will sustain you and give you protein.
 Plus, they all work well with rice or pasta," says Savignano.
 He also recommends using olives, peas, carrots, beets, and corn for much-needed vital vitamins.

-Some of Savignano's favorite pastas are the simplest ones that just have peas and some mint with olive oil, pepper and Parmesan.
+Some of Savignano's favorite pastas are the simplest ones that just have peas and some mint with olive oil, pepper, and Parmesan.
 "In terms of leftovers, both noodles and rice are versatile, so I like to have fun by repurposing the dish into fried rice topped off with egg or a casserole.
 Just add extra sauce, cheese, and then bake," he says.

 Use ham for both dinner and breakfast.

-Tim Hollingsworth, winner of Netflix's The Final Table and chef and owner of Otium in Los Angeles, suggests making a ham for dinner.
+Tim Hollingsworth, the winner of Netflix's The Final Table and chef and owner of Otium in Los Angeles, suggests making a ham for dinner.
 In the morning, add the leftovers to French toast for breakfast.
 "This will add a savory twist to a sweet classic," says Hollingsworth.

 Make loaded baked potatoes.

-Ian Rough, regional chef for Cameron Mitchell Restaurants, says that the standard cheese, bacon, sour cream, and chives is merely the tip of the iceberg when it comes to loaded baked potatoes.
+Rough says that the standard cheese, bacon, sour cream, and chives is merely the tip of the iceberg when it comes to loaded baked potatoes.
 Although it's certainly a glorious combination, he recommends making a baked potato the focal point of a whole meal—and in that case, the list of toppings can grow to new heights.

 "In my house, both of my children are vegetarians," says Rough.
 "We're always trying to find ways to keep it interesting.
 We loaded our sea salt and olive oil baked potatoes with butter to start, because everything is better with butter, as we all know.
 Then, add a nice mix of shredded cheese (cheddar, fontina, Asiago), then tender broccoli, sautéed mushrooms, caramelized onions, and bacon for those non-vegetarians."